CalcBucket.com

 How do I know if my standard deviation is high or low?

 This depends on your context and data.
-Compare to similar datasets, consider the coefficient of variation, and evaluate whether the variability is acceptable for your specific application and goals.
+Compare to similar datasets, consider the coefficient of variation (CV = SD/mean), and evaluate whether the variability is acceptable for your specific application and goals.
+A CV below 10% is generally considered low variability, while above 30% is high variability.

 Can I use standard deviation with non-normal data?